dcxSt/pfb-mod/src/pages/writing/some-thoughts-on-zen-meditation.md

 # DRAFT

-In his book 'GEB - the Eternal Golden Braid, Douglas Hofstadter introduces the notion of an 'acvtive symbol' which lives inside your brain, it is the couterpart to a 'passive symbol' that lives on a page.
-A passive symbol has no meaning in and of it's self, however an active symbol is part of the system of thoughts of a larger system.
-In this blogpost we use the word 'model' pseudo-synonymously with 'acvite symbol'.
+In his book <i>Godel Escher Bach</i>, Douglas Hofstadter introduces the notion of an 'active symbol' as a way of thinking about the brain.

+> <i>active elements which can store information and transmit it and recieve it from other active elements.
+Thus we have active symbols, rather than passive typographical symbols.
+In the brain the rules are mixed right in with the symbols themselves, whereas on paper, the symbols are static entities, and the rules are in our heads. </i>

+<i>D.H. -GEB</i>

+Thinking can be understood at a high level of abstraction as the interplay of active symbols in your brain.
+So when you think of cheese, (theoretically) physically discernable active symbols involved with thoughts of cheese arises in the circuitry of your brain.

+The concept of active symbol is useful because, although it's scientific value is questionable, it describes how many scientifically minded people (physicalists) think about their thoughts.
+With it we can make (slightly) more precise many vague notions that we may have about how our brain processes information.

+In this paradigm, learning a fact about the world is like tr

-> The five colours make people's eyes blind,\
+> <i>The five colours make people's eyes blind,\
-> The five sounds make people's ears deaf.
+> The five sounds make people's ears deaf.</i>

 *Zen saying*